CANopenNode/CANopenNode/README.md

 Usage of the CANopenNode
 ------------------------
 CANopenNode itself doesn't have complete working code for any microcontroller.
-It is only the library with the stack It has example, which should compile on any system with template driver (drvTemplate), which actually doesn't access CAN hardware.
+It is only the library with the stack.
+It has example, which should compile on any system with blank template driver, which actually doesn't access CAN hardware.
 CANopenNode should be used as a git submodule included in a project with specific hardware and specific application.